-Sinusitis affects 37 million people each year,1,2,3 making it one of the most common health problems in the U.S. It is more prevalent than heart disease and asthma1 and has a greater impact on quality of life than chronic back pain or congestive heart failure.4 Sinusitis is also responsible for $8 billion*5 in direct healthcare expenditures and a significant loss of workplace productivity.6
+Sinusitis affects 35 million people each year (inflation adjusted),1 making it one of the most common health problems in the U.S. It is more prevalent than heart disease and asthma1 and has a greater impact on one’s quality of life than chronic back pain or congestive heart failure.2

-Sinusitis is defined as an inflammation of the sinus lining commonly caused by bacterial and / or viral infections; as well as, structural issues such as ostial blockage.
-Symptoms include nasal congestion, facial discomfort, nasal discharge, headache, and fatigue.
-Sinusitis is considered acute when symptoms last 4 weeks or less.
-The disease is considered chronic when it lasts 12 weeks or longer.
+Sinusitis is defined as an inflammation of the sinus lining, and is commonly caused by structural issues such as ostial blockage, bacterial infections, viral infections or a combination of these.
+For many patients, symptoms vary and may include nasal congestion, facial discomfort, nasal discharge, headache and fatigue.
+Sinusitis is considered acute when symptoms last 4 weeks or less and chronic when it lasts 12 weeks or longer.3

-Every year approximately 900,000 patients are left living with their sinus condition.14 These patients may not find adequate relief from medical therapy and are candidates for surgery, but for a variety of clinical or personal reasons choose not to undergo FESS using existing surgical instruments.
+Each year approximately 1,250,000 patients are left living with their sinus condition.6-9 These patients may not find adequate relief from medical therapy and are candidates for surgery, but for a variety of clinical or personal reasons choose not to undergo ESS using existing surgical instruments.

 Balloon Sinuplasty products are endoscopic, catheter-based devices used to dilate blocked paranasal sinus ostia.
-These devices are endoscopic tools and may be used with other medical therapies or FESS techniques.
-Read more about the Balloon Sinuplasty technology.
+These devices are endoscopic tools that may be used with other medical therapies or ESS techniques.
+Learn more about the Balloon Sinuplasty technology.

 1. Benninger, M. et al. Adult chronic rhinosinusitis: Definitions, diagnosis, epidemiology, and pathophysiology.
 Otolaryngology Head Neck Surg 2003; 129S: S1-S32.